morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and ID's in CSS?
-  * ID's have a higher specifiity than classes in CSS
+  * ID's have a higher specificity than classes in CSS
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
  * Float can be used to wrap text around images.
 When you float an element it becomes a block box, you can only float elements to the left or to the right.
 * Describe z-index and how stacking context is formed.
   * Stacking context is formed by positioning and assigning a z-index value to an HTML element.
 * Describe BFC(Block Formatting Context) and how it works.
   * BFC is part of the visual CSS rendering of a web page in which block boxes are laid out.
-Floats, absolutely positioned elements, inline-blocks, table-cells, table-captions, and elements with ‘overflow’ other than ‘visible’ establish new block formatting contexts
+Floats, absolutely positioned elements, inline-blocks, table-cells, table-captions, and elements with &#145;overflow&#146; other than &#145;visible&#146; establish new block formatting contexts
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
-* What are your favourite image replacement techniques and which do you use when?
+* What are your favorite image replacement techniques and which do you use when?
   * My favorite image replacement technique right now is https://placekitten.com/
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?